 CONVERGE Studio contains example cases in the following categories:

 - Exhaust Aftertreatment

 - Compressors, Fans, and Blowers

 Convergent Science offers CONVERGE training courses on a wide variety of applications and features—you can learn more about the available courses on our training page.
-If you are a registered CONVERGE user, you also have access to the training slides from all of our courses.
-Simply log in to the Convergent Science hub to download training slides.
+If you are a registered CONVERGE user, you have access to a number of on-demand trainings on the Convergent Science Hub.
+Log in to the Hub to find a variety of introductory and advanced training sessions, all on demand at your fingertips.
+If you are unable to attend one of our live trainings, our on-demand courses are an excellent way to level up your CONVERGE skills.
+You also have access to the training slides from all of our courses.
 You do not need to have taken the corresponding course to view the training slides, but we still recommend attending training for the opportunity to learn directly from CONVERGE experts.
 You can find the training schedule on our website.

 - The CONVERGE YouTube channel features tutorials for setting up cases, webinars on a variety of topics, and other educational content.

 - The Getting Started Guide, available both on our website and the Hub, contains details on installing and running CONVERGE and CONVERGE Studio.

 - CONVERGE FAQs are available on our website and CFD Online and provide answers to common questions from CONVERGE users.

 - The CFD Online CONVERGE forum is a platform where you can discuss CONVERGE questions with our support engineers, who regularly monitor the forum, and other CONVERGE users.

 - Convergent Science’s white papers discuss a variety of technical topics relating to CFD and CONVERGE.